yinndlovu/flags-quiz/README.md

-This is a Node.js back end for a flags quiz game
+This is a Node.js back end for a flags quiz game utilizing socket.io

 Uses the [Flags API](https://flagsapi.com/) for the flags